rathod14/Scripting-for-Data-Analysis/README.md

 4. Frame real world data questions and show how they can be answered with data.

 ## Tools and Concepts
-Python, Web Services & API, Data Wrangling, Data Visualization, Descriptive Statistics
+Python(Numpy, Pandas, Matplolib, Seaborn, Scipy), Web Services & API, Data Wrangling, Data Visualization, Descriptive Statistics, Data Structures